 In order to generalize the readout of different data-sampling electronic modules commonly used in nuclear physics experiments, a unified, fast, easily and safely configurable library Nustar readout library (nurdlib) has been developed and made available for users.

-The control, trigger and data flow are susequently interfaced to the common DAQ system.
-We provide the necessary trigger types, like data, calibration and synchronization triggers together with the necessary dead-time locking in the frontends.
+The control, trigger and data flow are subsequently interfaced to the common Nustar DAQ (NDAQ) system.
+The front-end electronics provide various Hardware triggers such as physics triggers or calibration triggers which are handled accordingly by the advanced trigger logic TRLOII.
+This development in collaboration with Chalmers University turns the Vulom logic board into a powerful trigger module.
 For this we also work on integrated logic implementations e.g. TRLOII on the Vulom logic module.

 A test of the R3B DAQ has been performed in 2014 during a detector test experiment S438.

 Triggers and timestamps were distributed with TRIDI modules with the TRLO II firmware.
 Several standalone systems were running and writing large amounts of data to disk in parallel, and the event streams were merged off-line.
 The separate writing allowed for a peak data-rate of around 50 MB/s using the computing and networking infrastructure from earlier experiments.
 The event-streams were merged on-line from time to time to check data integrity but with a decrease in performance.

 Diagnostics tools were developed to supervise all systems from one computer for efficient monitoring by physicists on shift.
 This setup proved successful with good results from analysis, and it was an important test for the even more demanding future experiments, where the White Rabbit timestamps will replace the TRLO II timestamps, and where even higher data rates from e.g. the CALIFA and Si recoil tracker detectors is expected.

 First TAMEX cards, see photo below, have been equipped with electronic components and are now tested in the GSI electronic department.